 Johnson & Sainty state that in 1901 the NSW Government invited descendants and relatives of those interred at the Sandhills Cemetery to relocate the monuments and remains.
 However, of the 30,156 remains in the cemetery, only 13,826 were known (16,330 unknown).
 Many of the 5,000 monuments had already been removed to Rookwood (Haslam's Creek), South Head, Gore Hill and Waverley before the turn of the century.
 About 3,300 stones were relocated to Bunnerong Cemetery.
 It is these stones which are transcribed in the book.

-Johnson & Sainty planned a second volume, to cover stones which went to cemeteries other than Bunnerong.
-It was also to include details from the Reinterment Register compiled in 1901 by the Department of Public Works, and also the names of persons whose remains were claimed by descendants but not recorded in the lastmentioned Register, not on the surviving stones.
-Unfortunately, I haven't been able to locate the planned second volume, and assume it was never published.
-If you now differently, please let me know.
+Johnson & Sainty published a second volume, in 2001, Sydney Burial Ground 1819-1901 (Elizabeth and Devonshire Streets) and History of Sydney's Early Cemeteries from 1788.
+This volume contains details from the Re-interment Register compiled in 1901 by the Department of Public Works, and also the names of persons whose remains were claimed by descendants but not recorded in the lastmentioned Register, not on the surviving stones.
+The volume also contains transcripts of surviving relocated stones, done in 1969.

 * A record of the cemetery, illustrated by hundreds of photographs and drawings, is held by the Mitchell Library.